Douglas White (jurist)

 Sir Douglas John White KNZM KC (born 5 September 1945) is a former New Zealand jurist.

+Early life and family

 White was born in Wellington in 1945.
 The jurist Sir John White (1911–2007) was his father, and Charles White, a lawyer and briefly a member of the Legislative Council, was his grandfather.
+He was educated as a boarder at Nelson College from 1959 to 1963, and went on to study law at Victoria University of Wellington, graduating Bachelor of Laws with first-class honours.

+Legal career

-He was appointed Queen's Counsel in 1988, and sat as a judge of the High Court from 2009 until 2012, when he was appointed to the bench of the Court of Appeal.
+After practising as a litigation partner and then independent barrister, White was appointed Queen's Counsel in 1988.
+He sat as a judge of the High Court from 2009 until 2012, when he was appointed to the bench of the Court of Appeal.
 He retired in 2015.
+In 2016, White was appointed to the Cook Islands Court of Appeal.

+Other activities

+White served on the council of Victoria University of Wellington for 20 years, and was chancellor of the university from 1996 to 1999.

+Honours

 In the 2018 New Year Honours, White was appointed a Knight Companion of the New Zealand Order of Merit, for services to the judiciary.